cameron/dotfiles/TIL.md

 # Today I Learned
 _Technical snippets and sizzle_

+# Durable Nomenclature for Shell Helper Scripts
+_4/28/2020_
+"Shellpers".
+Sorry.

+Do you also sometimes write short wrapper scripts for commonly used shell commands?
+Like, I was tired of saying `doctl compute d create --image debian-10-x64 --size s-1vcpu-1gb --ssh-keys 123 --region sfo2`, so I wrote a wrapper (which accepts a name and a ram argument), and it went in `dotfiles/bin`, next to a small graveyard of similar scripts with terse, pithy names that don't always perfectly refresh my memory as to their intent after months of disuse (which is probably a good sign I can delete them, but nevermind).

+In the course of cleaning out my dotfiles recently, I adopted a pattern for standarized shellper nomenclature: `<wrapped-command>.<slug>`.
+So, my `doctl` wrapper to create a droplet became `doctl.mk-droplet`.
+This makes rediscovering your helpers easy if you stray for too long to keep them all at your fingertips.
+Assuming you have some decent autocomplete configured in your shell, you'll get a listing of all relevant wrapers just by typing the beginning of the command you can't be bothered to complete.

 # DNS as Load Balancer
 _4/23/2020_
 - multiple DNS A/AAAA records for the same value can act as a basic load balancer